-As with the Parent Company, State Street Bank is considered an advanced approaches banking organization subject to the Basel III framework in the United States and is also subject to the market risk capital rule jointly issued by U.S. Agencies to implement the changes to the market risk capital framework in the United States.
-As required by the Dodd-Frank Act, State Street Bank, as an advanced approaches banking organization, is subject to a "capital floor," also referred to as the Collins Amendment, in the assessment of its regulatory capital adequacy, including the capital conservation buffer and countercyclical capital buffer described above in this "Supervision and Regulation" section.
+As with the Parent Company, State Street Bank is subject to the Basel III framework in the United States and the market risk capital rule jointly issued by U.S. Agencies.
+As required by the Dodd-Frank Act, State Street Bank, as an advanced approaches banking organization, is subject to a "capital floor," also referred to as the Collins Amendment, in the assessment of its regulatory capital adequacy described above in this "Supervision and Regulation" section.

 Under the Basel III rule, State Street Bank's regulatory capital calculations, including any additions or deductions from capital for regulatory purposes, are consistent with the calculations of the Parent Company.
-For additional information about the Basel III endgame proposal, including the proposed replacements of the advanced approaches and existing market risk capital framework, refer to "Basel III Rule" above in this "Supervision and Regulation" section.
+For additional information about the 2023 Basel III Endgame Proposal, refer to "Basel III Rule" above in this "Supervision and Regulation" section.

-Similar to our Parent Company, State Street Bank is subject to the Tier 1 leverage ratio and the supplementary leverage ratio.
+Similar to our Parent Company, State Street Bank is subject to the Tier 1 leverage ratio and the SLR.
 However, as State Street Bank is an IDI subsidiary of a U.S. G-SIB, it is required to maintain a minimum Tier 1 leverage ratio of 5% and a minimum SLR of 6% to be considered well capitalized.

-Furthermore, for the purposes of calculating the SLR, State Street Bank is similarly subject to a final rule adopted by the U.S. Agencies that excludes central bank deposits from a custodial banking organization's total leverage exposure.
-For the quarter ended December 31, 2023, State Street Bank excluded \$69.6 billion of average balances held on deposit at central banks from the denominator used in the calculation of our SLR based on this custodial banking exclusion.
+For the purposes of calculating the SLR, State Street Bank is similarly subject to the U.S. Agencies' final rule that excludes qualifying central bank deposits from a custodial banking organization's total leverage exposure.
+For the quarter ended December 31, 2024, State Street Bank excluded \$87.5 billion of average balances held on deposit at central banks from the denominator used in the calculation of our SLR based on this custodial banking exclusion.